 White box testing is also referred to as structure-based testing, structural testing and glass box testing.
 In this technique, the knowledge of code or internal architecture of the system is required to carry out the testing.

 White box testing is the type of testing in which testing is carried out based on the knowledge of the internal architecture of the application.

 White Box Testing Techniques

 The different types of white box testing techniques are-

-- Statement testing – In statement testing, the test scripts are designed to execute the code and the coverage is measured by the line of code or statements executed by test scripts.
+In statement testing, the test scripts are designed to execute the code.
+The coverage is measured by the line of code or statements executed by test scripts.

 In decision testing, we measure the percentage of decision points.
 For example, the total if-else conditions executed out of the total decision points in the application.

-- Condition testing – Condition testing involves testing the individual conditions for both the outcomes -TRUE and FALSE.
-So, getting 100% condition coverage requires exercising each condition for both TRUE and FALSE results(for n conditions, we will have 2n test scripts).
+Condition testing involves testing the individual conditions for both the outcomes -TRUE and FALSE.
+So, getting 100% condition coverage requires exercising each condition for both TRUE and FALSE results.
+For n conditions, we will have 2n test scripts.

 Testing the different combinations of condition outcomes.
 Hence for 100% coverage, we will have 2^n test scripts.
 This is very exhaustive and it is very difficult to achieve 100% coverage.

 It is an optimized way of multiple condition testing in which the combinations which don’t affect the outcomes are discarded.

-- Path testing – Path testing involves testing carried out by covering the independent paths in the system where paths are executable statements from entry to exit points.
+Path testing involves testing carried out by covering the independent paths in the system.
+Paths are basically the executable statements from entry to exit points.